Board Executives

 Julien Lavoie

-Director of Corporate Affairs, Ubisoft in Canada
+Director of Corporate Affairs, Canada, Ubisoft

 Julien is Director of Corporate Affairs at Ubisoft in Canada.
 Julien has a long association with the video game industry having worked as Vice-President, Public Affairs for the Entertainment Software Association of Canada (ESAC) where he advocated on behalf of the sector in Canada.
 He successfully positioned the industry with decision-makers at the federal and provincial levels and aided member companies with regulatory challenges on the intellectual property, immigration, and skills development fronts.